-When Kylie Long spoke at our Innovating in Government launch in Melbourne, she referred to her time working in Government.
-The improvements she sought centred on restructuring power dynamics to give citizens a better ability to participate in the democratic process.
+When Kylie Long spoke at our Innovating in Government launch in Melbourne, she referred to her time working in government.
+The improvements she sought centred on restructuring power dynamics to improve the ability of citizens to participate in the democratic process.
 She said she sought ways to experiment and foster those new ideas in her department’s ecosystem.

-At the time, however, there was very little that had been put in place to support her to work differently.
+At the time, however, there was very little support that had been put in place to assist her to work differently.

-Peer Academy was partly formed as a response to the desire to change workplace cultures.
-Part of the innovation process does involve changing the way we do things, our processes, habits and behaviours that in turn, contribute to the wider culture in workplaces.
-Both Onur and Kylie said they have found innovative practices to be often misunderstood, seen as a technical tool or a digital implementation of a tool that’s already there.
+Peer Academy was partly formed in response to the desire to change workplace cultures.
+Part of the innovation process does involve changing the way we do things, our processes, habits and behaviours that, in turn, contribute to the wider culture in workplaces.
+Both Onur and Kylie said they have found innovative practices to be often misunderstood as they are seen as a technical tool, or a digital implementation of a tool that’s already there.

 ..there was a question about innovation.
 [This woman] had introduced innovation into her organisation, and in her story, it was in the form of tech.
 She was like “I’ve introduced this innovation and nobody is using it, what do I do?”